alextrs/oestandards/README.md

     ```

 <a name="no--error"></a><a name="2.2"></a>
   - [2.2](#routine-level) **BLOCK-LEVEL THROW** Always use BLOCK-LEVEL ON ERROR UNDO, THROW statement
    > Why?
 It changes the default ON ERROR directive to UNDO, THROW for all blocks (from default UNDO, LEAVE or UNDO, RETRY)

    > Note: Use this parameter in legacy systems only.
 For new development use _-undothrow 2_ to set BLOCK-LEVEL ON ERROR UNDO, THROW everywhere
+   > Note: Use in new modules or when you confident that the change on existing code is not going to break error handling

    ````openedge
    /* bad (default ON ERROR directive used) */